farhnkrnapratma/xrals/CONTRIBUTING.md

-# Contributing to xrals
+# Contributing to XRALS

-Thank you for your interest in contributing to **xrals**!
+Thank you for your interest in contributing to **XRALS**!

 This project is powered by **Nushell** and emphasizes clean, consistent scripting practices.

 Please read and follow the guidelines below to ensure a smooth and productive collaboration.

 ---